MatthewGall3/Bachelors-Thesis/README.md

 # Phase-Field Models with Multiple Resolution Grids: Stability and Convergence

-This is my undergraduate thesis project for Applied and Computational Mathematics at University College Dublin.
+This is my undergraduate thesis project for Applied and Computational Mathematics at UCD.
 The goal was to study phase-field models for simulating melting and solidification, focusing on stability, convergence, and computational efficiency.

-We started with a 1D Stefan problem (melting from a heated boundary), then applied asymptotic analysis and finally developed a multi-resolution grid method to reduce computational cost while preserving accuracy.
+We started with a 1D Stefan problem (melting from a heated boundary), This problem is useful as it has an anaylitical solution which we can use to verify the accuracy of our phase-field model.
+The phase-field equations does not have an anaylitical solution instead requiring numerical methods to solve.
+We used a Crank-Nicolson scheme to solve the phase-field equations for stability purposes.

 ***
 1-Analytical vs Numerical Temperature Profiles